chinamike65/hugo-tuolesi/content/book6/book6en.md

 3. Masters of static life theory enter Tibet to teach precepts

-Before Guru Rinpoche entered Tibet, the life-time master came to Tibet and was the first master to come to Tibet to teach the precepts.
+Before Guru Rinpoche (Padmasambhava) entered Tibet, the Master Śāntarakṣita came to Tibet and was the first master to come to Tibet to teach the precepts.

-After the master of static life theory entered Tibet, the king of Tibet said: We Tibetans should also become ordained and receive the precepts of being liberated.
+After the Master Śāntarakṣita entered Tibet, the king of Tibet said: We Tibetans should also become ordained and receive the precepts of being liberated.

-The master of life-skills said: Whether Tibetans can become a monk or not, they must first try.
+Master Śāntarakṣita said: Whether Tibetans can become a monk or not, they must first try.

-So, I first selected seven people to become monks, and after they became monks, I saw if they could stand it for three years.
+He then ordained the first seven Tibetan Buddhist monastics, and after they became monks, he observed them for three years.

-Three years later, the vitalist found that the precepts of these monks were very quiet, they kept the precepts with ease, and they achieved some achievements in three years.
+Three years later, Master Santaraksita found that the precepts of these monks were very quiet, they kept the precepts with ease, and they achieved some achievements in these three years.

 37

-The master of still life said: Tibetans can be ordained.
+Master Santaraksita said: Tibetans can be ordained.

 Since then, the precept of not liberation has been passed down, and many Tibetans have been ordained to become monks.

-There are more and more Tibetan monks, and the life-changing master said: I want to build a monastery.
+There are more and more Tibetan monks, and Master Santaraksita said: I want to build a monastery.

 The first monastery in Tibet, the Samye Monastery in Lhasa, was built in this way.